carstein/carstein.github.io/_posts/2021-03-17-build-your-own-fuzzer-5.md

 It has been a while since I wrote the last part of the [Build Simple Fuzzer](https://carstein.github.io/2020/05/21/writing-simple-fuzzer-4.html) series.
 Due to personal reasons I had some issues finding time to continue with it.
 On top of that, having a semi-working fuzzer deprived me of will to continue - mainly because there were no obvious avenues where to direct my attention.
 I'm far from thinking that my fuzzer was good or complete.
 But it was working and finding shallow bugs and the next step required much more work than I was able to pour into it.
 At least at that time.

-> Well, the fuzzer was working all right and was able to find bugs in real, albeit old software.
-It just wasn't very professional.
-On top of that I have issues with confidence and always consider my work not good enough

 The initial language was also partially to blame.
 Choosing python, while making the start super easy made making a meaningful progress a bit of challenge in later phases.
 But, with fifteen minutes stolen here and there I've rewrote my fuzzer in Rust.
 Say hello to [rfuss2](https://github.com/carstein/rfuss2).

 > I really wanted to name it Rufus but there is already a project with that name.
 And American Fussy Lop sounded just wrong.